morse129/morse129.github.io/_pages/about.md

   - /about.html
 ---

+## Hi there! 👋

+I'm a postdoc at the KTH Royal Institute of Technology in Stockholm, Sweden, studying curvature and rotation effects on transitional and turbulent flows.

+Previously, I was a Senior Scientist at the Research Center Pharmaceutical Engineering (RCPE) in Graz, Austria working on resolving breakup of sub-Kolmogorov-scale droplets.

-I received my PhD in May 2023 under the supervision of [Professor Krishnan Mahesh](https://name.engin.umich.edu/people/mahesh-krishnan/) at the University of Minnesota.
-The focus of my research is the insight that can be extracted from direct numerical simulation (DNS) and large-eddy simulation (LES) of highly complex turbulent flows, including complex turbulent boundary layers and jets in crossflow.
-I am currently the Group Leader for Multiscale Computational Fluid Dynamics (CFD) at the [Research Center Pharmaceutical Engineering (RCPE)](https://www.rcpe.at/) in Graz, Austria, where I was previously a Senior Scientist working on the development of a boundary element method (BEM) for small-scale droplets.
+I received my PhD in May 2023 under the supervision of Professor Krishnan Mahesh at the University of Minnesota.
+The focus of my dissertation was the insight that can be extracted from direct numerical simulation (DNS) and large-eddy simulation (LES) of highly complex turbulent flows, including curved turbulent boundary layers, boundary layer trip memory effects, and jets in crossflow.

 Explore to find my research highlights and publications!

+## Research interests

+* Fluid dynamics
+* Turbulence
+* High performance computing
+* Direct numerical simulation (DNS) and large-eddy simulation (LES)
+* Adaptive mesh refinement algorithms
+* Heterogeneous (GPU) computing
+* Multiphase flows

+## Service

+Co-organizer of an international workshop at the Banff International Research Station: [*Particulates across Scales: Mathematical Modeling, Computation, and Applications*](https://www.birs.ca/events/2025/5-day-workshops/25w5387)